gchq/sleeper/docs/deployment/instance-configuration.md

 the root directory of your configuration.
 You can find descriptions of all properties in the system [here](usage/property-master.md).

+When deploying via the CDK, the `-c propertiesfile=...` context variable may be set either to the path of the `instance.properties` file or to the path of this root configuration directory; table properties are loaded from the same directory either way.

 You can optionally create a `tags.properties` file next to your `instance.properties`, to apply tags to AWS resources deployed by Sleeper.
 An example tags.properties file can be found [here](../../example/full/tags.properties).